 runs in a family, to be a hereditary trait

-Great cooking skills is something that runs in Jamie’s family.
+Great cooking skills are something that runs in Jamie’s family.

 to sell the family silver, to quickly get rid of something valuable rather than hold on to it in order to get a quick advantage